With tennis season in full swing, now’s the perfect time for sports fans and action shooters to put their camera skills to the test.

 Here are CameraPro’s tips on how to score some winning tennis shots.

 For best results you’ll need a camera that gives you manual control over key settings (see below), and fast autofocus and burst/drive speeds.
-Most DSLRs or mirrorless interchangeable lens cameras will do the trick, but many bridge cameras will also.
+Most DSLRs or mirrorless cameras will do the trick, but many bridge cameras will also.

 Telephoto Lens (*see note)

-The wider a lens’ maximum aperture (i.e. the lower its f-stop value), the better.
+The wider your lens’ maximum aperture (i.e. the lower its f-stop value), the better.
 This makes a lens ‘brighter’ (as it lets more light in), which also makes it ‘faster’ (as it can be used with higher shutter speeds).

 Wide Angle to Midrange Lens (Optional)